-There are certainly better carriers out there with easier-to-navigate sites, like Boost Mobile, Virgin Mobile, Straight Talk, and even major carriers such as Sprint and T-Mobile networks.
+There are certainly better carriers out there with easier-to-navigate sites, like Boost Mobile, H2O Wireless, Straight Talk, and even major carriers such as Sprint and T-Mobile networks.
 To see these carriers, head over to our guide to MVNOs.

 Interested in viewing the plans of other phone carriers?
 Then be sure to take a peek at our cell phone plan comparison tool.